When you get new ink, you obviously want it to

 That said, it may be something worth considering before you get your next tattoo — if you think you might like to have a baby someday.
 "Even with constant moisturizing during this time, you can still face a warped or blown out tattoo as a result of the skin stretching," Palomino says.
 So ask your

 Anywhere skin tends to stretch or bend on the body may be worth avoiding, due to the fact the movement can make it difficult for tattoos to heal properly.
 "These spots are frequently stretching," Palomino says.
-"The constant pulling of the skin causes cracking of the tattoo, slowing the healing process, and causing damage to lines and color."
+"The constant pulling of the skin causes cracking of the tattoo, slowing the healing process,” and it could eventually cause issues with the lines and color.

 This movement can also cause a tattoo to warp once it's fully healed, due to the stretching of the skin.
 Crease lines to avoid, if this is something you're worried about, include your wrists, armpits, and other joints, such as your knees or elbows.